Panorama Use

 Act

-To assist the user in this second discovery activity, under the “Act” rubric, the panorama displays project know-how accumulated in 6 management communities of practice (CoP).
-This display is by way of visual counters representing of 80+ key constructs of these communities.
-Each counter is color-coded to show a community whose practice is strongly informed by the construct.
-For example, constructs such as “Work Breakdown Structure” (WBS) that inform the plan-driven CoP are displayed in lavender counters, while agile CoP constructs, such as “Product Backlog” are in orange.
+To assist users in this second discovery activity, under the “Act” rubric, the panorama displays project know-how accumulated in 6 paradigms and communities of practice.
+This display is by way of visual counters representing of 80+ key constructs.
+Each counter is color-coded to show a paradigm whose practice is strongly informed by the construct.
+For example, agile paradigm constructs, such as “Product Backlog” are in orange counters, while constructs such as “Work Breakdown Structure” (WBS) that inform the plan-driven (or "waterfall") paradigm are displayed in lavender.

 Each counter includes links to video explanations of the construct.
-Users can easily record their findings about these constructs by sticky notes, annotations, copy/pasting, and or/moving counters around under the Act, Plan, and Do rubrics.
+Users of the digital panorama can easily record their findings about these constructs by sticky notes, annotations, copy/pasting, and or/moving counters around under the Act, Plan, and Do rubrics.

 Plan